alepape1/Bentayga-satellite/assembly/readme.md

 -  Grove - Temp&Humi&Barometer Sensor (BME280) https://www.seeedstudio.com/Grove-BME280-Environmental-Sensor-Temperature-Humidity-Barometer.html
 - Two Grove - DS1307 RTC (Real Time Clock) for Arduino https://www.seeedstudio.com/Grove-RTC-DS1307.html

 Attach the bottom of the support to the profile.
-There should be two 6mm square headed bolts in this profile, as indicated in the assembling of the Down face.
+There should be two 6mm square headed bolts in this profile, as indicated in the assembling of the Down panel.

 Put the self locking nuts as in the Jetson Nano support, but not too tight to be able to slide the support later.